Dot gov

 A single person or an entity can own a private well.
 Examples include a small business, mobile home, or school.

-Unlike public water systems, protection and maintenance of a private well is largely the responsibility of the well owners.
+Unlike public water systems, the owner of a private well is in charge of protecting and maintaining the well.

 How do I maintain my well?